carmencchow/cyclistic_casestudy/README.md

 <h3><i>Data Cleansing</i></h3>
-However, performing this lookup for all 83 results would not be time efficient.
+We've discovered that the expected 1:1 relationship between station_id and other qualitative data such as it's name and latitude is not enforced, and performing a lookup for the correct name, although possible, would not be practical or time efficient.

 <h2>4.
 Analyze</h2>